neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 #### CAD Geometry Skinning
   id=skinning

-For all cell-based OpenMC models, OpenMC is currently limited to settings a single constant temperature, and a single constant density, in each cell.
+For all cell-based OpenMC models, OpenMC is currently limited to setting a single constant temperature, and a single constant density, in each cell.
 For CSG geometries, the user needs to manually set up sub-divisions in the geometry in order to capture spatial variation in temperature and density (computed by some other MOOSE application).
-For DAGMC geometries, you can instead optionally re-generate the OpenMC cells after each Picard iteration according to contours in temperature and/or density - in other words, automatically setting up the OpenMC model so that it can receive spatially-varying temperature and density without the user needing to manually subdivide regions of space *a priori*.
+For DAGMC geometries, you can instead optionally re-generate the OpenMC cells after each Picard iteration according to contours in temperature and/or density.
+With this approach, the OpenMC model can receive spatially-varying temperature and density without the user needing to manually subdivide regions of space *a priori*.

 !alert note
 This skinning feature is only available for DAGMC geometries for which the `[Mesh]`